The use of animals in research

 For more information on this topic visit our Animal Science Group page.

-The recent Brown Report on Imperial College contains recommendations of broad relevance for good governance within institutions.
+Published in 2013, the Brown Report based on findings from an independent investigation into animal research at Imperial College London contains recommendations of broad relevance for good governance within institutions.